gobblegoob/CSRCreator/README.md

 - [x] Allow for the addition of SAN fields and other attributes in CSR
 - [ ] GUI
 - [ ] Improved error handling
-- [ ] Validate Certs on SNA Appliances via API calls
-- [ ] Install certs into trust stores
+- [ ] Support for Elliptic Curve Certificates

 See the [open issues](https://github.com/gobblegoob/CSRCreator/issues) for a full list of proposed features (and known issues).